What are the top game design programs in Colorado for 2020?

 Students in both programs have access to study abroad and travel opportunities, as well as internships and cooperative education opportunities.

-University of Colorado at Colorado Springs (UCCS) serves nearly 12,600 students enrolled in 45 bachelors, 22 masters, and five doctoral degree programs across seven colleges and schools.
-In addition to Engineering, schools include Letters, Arts, and Sciences, Business Administration, Education, Public Affairs, Nursing & Health Sciences, and the Graduate School
+University of Colorado at Colorado Springs (UCCS) serves around 17,000 students (unduplicated headcount) enrolled in 45 bachelors, 22 masters, and five doctoral degree programs across seven colleges and schools.
+In addition to Engineering, schools include Letters, Arts, and Sciences, Business Administration, Education, Public Affairs, Nursing & Health Sciences, and the Graduate School.

 University of Colorado at Colorado Springs (UCCS) is home to the College of Engineering and Applied Science (EAS).
-The College offers a unique degree program for game designers called the Bachelor of Innovation (BI) in Game Design and Development.
-Offered since 2007, the BI in Game Design and Development has a 30-credit GDD core that works out to be about 70 percent programming and 30 percent design/prototyping.
+The College offers a unique degree program for game designers called the Bachelor of Innovation (BI) in Game Design and Development (GDD).
+Offered since 2007, the BI in Game Design and Development consists of a 30-credit GDD core that works out to be about 70 percent programming and 30 percent design/prototyping.
 Students in the program may choose 15 credits of concentration electives tailored to their special interests.
 Concentration electives typically work out to 60 percent programming and 40 percent design/prototyping.

 The College of Engineering and Applied Science also offers an MS in Computer Science with a Games and Media Integration Option and a Minor in Game Design and Development.
 The Games and Media Integration option is an interdisciplinary degree that gives students a firm foundation in pursuing research and development in the area of games, animation and movie making, VR/HCI, complex systems, and wearable computing.